neuronsimulator/neuron_c_docs/arguments.md

 Use `ifarg(n)` to check to see if there is an `n`th argument (the arguments are numbered from 1).

+Many existing functions and methods currently do not check for too many arguments, however doing so is recommended as it indicates a probable user error.

 Check the type of an argument
 -----------------------------